ebzzry/ebzzry.github.io/en/src/fallacies.md

 <div class="center">May 1, 2016</div>
 <div class="center">Updated: March 31, 2017</div>

->“Learning is not compulsory.
-Neither is survival.”<br>
+>Learning is not compulsory.
+Neither is survival.<br>
 >―W. Edwards Deming

 Fallacies are errors in reasoning, made in the construction of arguments.
 Some are committed